SFU-Archives/email-archiving/archivists/a-pre-transfer.md

 The Archives may acquire an entire account or just part of it.

-- Typically the Archives targets specific folders when the account will continue to be **active** following transfer (e.g. the email creator is retiring but will continue to use the account).
+- The Archives takes **part** of an account by targeting specific folders for transfer; this typically happens when the account will continue to be active following transfer (e.g. the email creator is retiring but will continue to use the account).

-- The Archives may acquire an account if it is **inactive** and it is not possible for the `producer` to access the account or undertake selection (e.g. the email creator has left the university or passed away).
+- The Archives may acquire an **entire account** if it is inactive and it is not possible for the producer to access the account or undertake selection (e.g. the email creator has left the university or passed away).

 If scope = partial:

-- Advise the `producer` about the type of emails that should be transferred (see the Archives' guidelines on Email Management Best Practices, especially the section on Retention and Disposition of Email).
+- Advise the producer about the type of emails that should be transferred (see the Archives' guidelines on [Email Management Best Practices](https://www.sfu.ca/content/dam/sfu/archives/PDFs/RecordsManagement/GLD058_EmailManagementBestPractices_v1.0.pdf), especially the section on Retention and Disposition of Email).

-- The `producer` must create a `Transfer Folder`, move all messages and folders for transfer to it, and notify the Archives will the `Transfer Folder` is ready.
+- The producer must create a `Transfer Folder` in the `Inbox` of their account, move all messages and folders for transfer to it, and notify the Archives when the `Transfer Folder` is ready.

 ## Create Accession record
 [Workflow Diagram, steps A9](../images/transfer-workflow.png)